Get exclusive member benefits & effect social change. Join Today

 People respond to traumatic events in different ways.
-Often, there are no visible signs, but people may have serious emotional reactions.
-According to the American Psychological Association (APA), shock and denial shortly after the event is a normal reaction.
-They are often used to protect oneself from the emotional impact of the event.
-The victim may feel numb or detached, and may not feel the event’s full intensity right away.
-(APA, 2011)
+Often there are no visible signs, but people may have serious emotional reactions.
+Shock and denial shortly after the event is a normal reaction.
+Shock and denial are often used to protect oneself from the emotional impact of the event.
+You may feel numb or detached.
+You may not feel the event’s full intensity right away.

-Once a person has moved past the initial shock, responses to a traumatic event may vary.
+Once you have moved past the initial shock, responses to a traumatic event may vary.
 Common responses include:

-A condition known as post-traumatic stress disorder (PTSD) can sometimes occur after a person experiences a life-threatening event or witnesses a death.
+A condition known as post-traumatic stress disorder (PTSD) can sometimes occur after you experience a life-threatening event or witness a death.
 PTSD is a type of anxiety disorder that affects stress hormones and changes the body’s response to stress.
 People with this disorder require strong social support and ongoing therapy.
-Many veterans returning from war experience PTSD.
+Many veterans returning from war suffer from PTSD.

 PTSD can cause an intense physical and emotional response to any thought or memory of the event.
 It can last for months or years following trauma.
 Experts do not know why some people experience PTSD after a traumatic event while others do not.
-According to the National Library of Medicine (NLM), a history of trauma, along with other physical, genetic, psychological and social factors may play a role in developing PTSD.
-(NLM, 2012)
+A history of trauma, along with other physical, genetic, psychological, and social factors may play a role in developing PTSD.

 There are several ways to help restore your emotional stability after a traumatic event:

 You should seek professional help if symptoms persist and interfere with day-to-day activities, school or work performance, or personal relationships.

 Signs that a child may need professional help to cope with a traumatic event include:

 Psychologists and mental health providers can work with people to find ways to cope with stress.
 They can help both children and their parents understand how to cope with the emotional impact of a traumatic event.